bmxam/PetscWrap.jl/README.md

-# JuliaPetsc.jl
+# PetscWrap.jl

-JuliaPetsc.jl is a parallel Julia wrapper for PETSc.
+PetscWrap.jl is a parallel Julia wrapper for PETSc.
 It can be considered as a fork from the [GridapPetsc.jl](https://github.com/gridap/GridapPETSc.jl) and [Petsc.jl](https://github.com/JuliaParallel/PETSc.jl) projects.

 The main differences with the two aformentionned projects are:
 - parallel support : you can solve linear systems on multiple core with `mpirun -n 4 julia foo.jl`;